rureq/BSR_sumo_22/README.md

 ## BSR_sumo_22
-Very basic sumo robot built for hackathon at BSR
+Very basic sumo robot built for a student's hackathon at BSR in our (teachers') free time.
 <br/>
 ### Authors:
 rureq